gvwilson/thirdbit/src/fiction/madica/index.md

 was."

 "But you *can't*!"
 Mr. Poudell moaned.
 "It's impossible.
-You'd have to---"
+You'd have to—"

 "I'd have to meditate for hours every day to be able to resist the ELFing, is that what you were going to say?"
 The cat's voice was as gentle as a finely-sharpened scalpel.
 "Funnily enough, it happens that I've been doing exactly that ever since I was a kitten.
-That's what *every* cat does---it only *looks* like we're sleeping."
+That's what *every* cat does—it only *looks* like we're sleeping."

 Madica couldn't help it.
 She started to laugh.
-"I was---I was wondering about that," she eventually gasped, ignoring Mr. Poudell's bewildered, angry look.
+"I was—I was wondering about that," she eventually gasped, ignoring Mr. Poudell's bewildered, angry look.
 "Oh cat, it's good to have you back.
 Kind of," she added belatedly.